Battle in Berlin: Capitulation

 On the morning of 2 May, the Soviets stormed the Reich Chancellery.
 In the official Soviet version, the battle was similar to that of the battle for the Reichstag.
 There was an assault over Wilhelmplatz and into the building with a howitzer to blast open the front doors and several battles within the building.
 Major Anna Nikulina, a political officer with Lieutenant-General I. P. Rossly's 9th Rifle Corps of the 5th Shock Army carried and unfurled the red flag on the roof.
-However, Beevor suggests that the official Soviet description is probably an exaggeration, as most of the German combat troops had left in the breakouts the night before, and resistance must have been far less than that inside the Reichstag.
+Beevor claims that the official Soviet description is an exaggeration, as most of the German combat troops had left in the breakouts the night before, and resistance must have been far less than that inside the Reichstag.

 At 01:00 hours, the Soviets picked up radio message from the German LVI Corps requesting a cease-fire and stating that emissaries would come under a white flag to Potsdamer bridge.
 General Weidling surrendered with his staff at 06:00 hours.
 He was taken to see Lieutenant-General Chuikov at 8:23 am.
 Chuikov, who had commanded the successful defence of Stalingrad, asked: "You are the commander of the Berlin garrison?"
 Weidling replied: "Yes, I am the commander of the LVI Panzer Corps."
 Chuikov then asked: "Where is Krebs?
 What did he say?"
 Weidling replied: "I saw him yesterday in the Reich Chancellery."
 Weidling then added: "I thought he would commit suicide."
 In the discussions that followed, Weidling agreed to an unconditional surrender of the city of Berlin.
 He agreed to order the city's defenders to surrender to the Soviets.
 Under the direction of Chuikov and Soviet General Vasily Sokolovsky (Chief of staff of the 1st Ukrainian Front), Weidling put his order to surrender in writing.

 The 350-strong garrison of the Zoo flak tower finally left the building.
 There was sporadic fighting in a few isolated buildings where some SS still refused to surrender.
 The Soviets simply blasted any such building to rubble.
 Most Germans, soldiers and civilians, were grateful to receive food issued at Red Army soup kitchens.
 The Soviets went house to house and rounded up anyone in a uniform including firemen and railwaymen, which led to them later exaggerating the total number of German troops in the city.

 Aftermath

 The Red Army made a major effort to feed the residents of the city which began on Colonel-General Nikolai Berzarin's orders.
-However, in many areas, vengeful Soviet troops (usually rear echelon units) looted, raped (an estimated 100,000) and murdered civilians for several weeks.
+However in many areas, vengeful Soviet troops looted, raped an estimated 100,000 females, and murdered civilians for several weeks.